-- Resolution 12-01-2019, "A Resolution Supporting a Level Two Pediatric Trauma Care Unit in the Central Area of Utah County" - Resolution 12-02-2019, "A Resolution Approving a Santaquin City Planning Commission Proposed Amendment to their Operational Bylaws" - Resolution 12-03-2019, "A Resolution Approving the Annual Utah Wild Fire Resources MOU Agreement with the Utah Division of Forestry, Fire and State Lands. - Resolution 12-04-2019, "A Resolution Approving a Medical Director Service Agreement for the Santaguin EMS Department with Dr. Mark N. Bair" - Resolution 12-05-2019, "A Resolution Declaring Surplus Property Old Police Refrigerator - Ordinance 12-01-2019, "An Ordinance Creating Santaquin City Code Title 2 Chapter 10 Establishing a Historic Preservation Commission to Survey and Inventory Community Historic Resources, to Review Proposed Nominations to the National Registry of Historic Places, To review Applications for Certificates of Appropriateness, to Provide Advice and Information to City Officials and Other Governmental Officials and to Support Enforcement of State Historic Preservation Laws.
+- Resolution 12-01-2019, "A Resolution Supporting a Level Two Pediatric Trauma Care Unit in the Central Area of Utah County" - Resolution 12-02-2019, "A Resolution Approving a Santaquin City Planning Commission Proposed Amendment to their Operational Bylaws" - Resolution 12-03-2019, "A Resolution Approving the Annual Utah Wild Fire Resources MOU Agreement with the Utah Division of Forestry, Fire and State Lands. - o Resolution 12-04-2019, "A Resolution Approving a Medical Director Service Agreement for the Santaguin EMS Department with Dr. Mark N. Bair" - o Resolution 12-05-2019, "A Resolution Declaring Surplus Property Old Police Refrigerator - Ordinance 12-01-2019, "An Ordinance Creating Santaquin City Code Title 2 Chapter 10 Establishing a Historic Preservation Commission to Survey and Inventory Community Historic Resources, to Review Proposed Nominations to the National Registry of Historic Places, To review Applications for Certificates of Appropriateness, to Provide Advice and Information to City Officials and Other Governmental Officials and to Support Enforcement of State Historic Preservation Laws.

-Council Member Broadhead had some questions in regards of Resolution 12-04-2019 and asked Fire Chief Lind to give the Council more information on the resolution.
-Fire Chief Lind stated that all emergency services within the state needed to act under the authority of a doctor's medical license through a medical director service agreement.
-The current doctor that serves as the medical license that Santaquin EMS acts under has become overwhelmed with his workload and after searching Chief Lind has found and recommends the city enter into an agreement with Dr. Mark N. Bair.
+Council Member Broadhead had some questions in regards of Resolution 12-04-2019 and asked Fire Chief Lind to give the council more information on the resolution.
+Fire Chief Lind stated to the council that all emergency services within the state needed to act under the authority of a doctor's medical license through a medical director service agreement.
+The current doctor that serves as the medical director for the Santaquin EMS has asked to step down from this responsibility.
+After an extensive search and interviews Chief Lind recommends the city enter into an agreement with Dr. Mark N. Bair.